×

 Ruby and Titanite Optic Character

 Ruby and Titanite optical properties play a significant role while distinguishing these gemstones from each other.
-These properties are influenced by the Ruby and Titanite Physical Properties like crystallographic symmetry, pleochroism,etc. in the crystal.
+These properties are influenced by the Ruby Vs Titanite like crystallographic symmetry, pleochroism,etc. in the crystal.
 Some of the optical properties are refractive index, luster, optic character, pleochroism etc. Prominent among these is Ruby and Titanite optic character.
 You might have noticed your gemologist rotating the gemstone while testing it.
 Rotating a gemstone along its optic axis helps in determining its optic character.

 Ruby and Titanite Transparency